Automattic/wp-calypso/apps/README.md

 ## Validating package.json

-Running `yarn run lint:package-json` will lint all `package.json`'s under `./apps/**` based on [`npmpackagejsonlint.config.js`](../npmpackagejsonlint.config.js).
+`package.json` is linted using ESLint.
+Run `yarn eslint apps/*/package.json` to validate them.

-If you need exceptions to linting rules, add them to overrides section in the config file.
+If you need exceptions to linting rules, add a `./eslintrc.js` file to your app and disable the relevant rules.